innocentkalu/2-Player-Game/README.md

 # 2-Player-Game

-This is the code for the two player match game written during my first week of LHL bootcamp.
+This is the updated code for the two player match game written during my first week of LHL bootcamp.
+This one uses OOP.